SmartBear/zephyr-scale-junit-example/README.md

 ## Requirements to run this example project

-In order to execute script in the example on your local machine you’ll have to checkout this repository and have minimum Java 8, mvn and bash available.
+In order to execute script in the example on your local machine you’ll have to checkout this repository and have minimum Java 8, mvn, bash, curl and zip available.
-Remember to adjust the script to your project - set the jira project key and Public REST API token.

 ## More information